Platane/intro.js/README.md

 It also add a beforeChange event.

-see an exemple at [http://platane.github.com/intro.js/index.html](http://platane.github.com/intro.js/index.html)
+see an example at [http://platane.github.com/intro.js/index.html](http://platane.github.com/intro.js/index.html)